 Pest description and crop damage Adults are grayish moths about 0.4 inch long with a wide white band on each forewing.
 Larvae are chocolate-brown with black heads up to 1 inch long.

 Larvae spend the winter in a cocoon on the bark in the crotches of small-diameter limbs.
-They become active around budbreak and feed on leaves and buds, webbing together leaves and feeding within these nests.
+They become active around bud break and feed on leaves and buds, webbing together leaves and feeding within these nests.
 After feeding they pupate within the nest and adult moths emerge in early to mid-summer.
 Eggs are laid on the lower surface of leaves.
-The larvae emerge and feed on the lower leaf surface until early August, at which time they construct their overwintering cocoons (hibernacula).
-This pest is infrequent in commercial hazelnuts.
+The larvae emerge and feed on the lower leaf surface until early August, at which time they construct their overwintering cocoons (hibernaculae).
+Feeding on buds in early spring can be particularly damaging for small trees.
+Eyespotted bud moth has not been consistently problematic in recent years.

 Management-chemical control: HOME USE